openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 # Remote Tensor API of GPU Plugin {#openvino_docs_OV_UG_supported_plugins_GPU_RemoteTensor_API}

-The GPU plugin implementation of the `ov::RemoteContext` and `ov::RemoteTensor` interfaces supports GPU pipeline developers, who need video memory sharing and interoperability with existing native APIs, such as OpenCL, Microsoft DirectX, or VAAPI.
+The GPU plugin implementation of the `ov::RemoteContext` and `ov::RemoteTensor` interfaces supports GPU pipeline developers who need video memory sharing and interoperability with existing native APIs, such as OpenCL, Microsoft DirectX, or VAAPI.
 Using these interfaces allows you to avoid any memory copy overhead when plugging OpenVINO™ inference into an existing GPU pipeline.
 It also enables OpenCL kernels to participate in the pipeline to become